 So often we have ‘filters’ in place that get in the way of open communication.
 They distort the vibrations that create sound = the signals the body is sending.
 The filters may be present to ‘protect’ against the unwanted and unwelcome, perhaps painful stuff.

 Interestingly, it has been found that music helps to ‘soothe the savage beast‘ in more ways than one.
 The pure tones of the ancient solfeggio scale is one such tool.
 There is a lot of solfeggio music on YouTube.
-This video provides the pure tone of each frequency.
-You will find information about each tone below the video.

 © Raili Tanska